watcol/drake/README.md

-# Walnut
+# Drake
-Walnut is a simple, programmable, and human-readable, configuration language.
+Drake is a simple, programmable, and human-readable, configuration language.

 ## Features